MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 ### Environment Maker role

 By default, **Environment Maker** role can create hosted machine groups in their environment.
-The three entities that require privileges to use hosted machine groups are:
+The four entities that require privileges to use hosted machine groups are:

+- Flow Capacity Assignment
 - Flow Machine
 - Flow Machine Group
 - Flow Machine Image